Since 1991, data was collected and reported on disability support services in Australia have been provided under four national disability agreements.

 The National Disability Agreement (NDA) replaced the CSTDA on 1 January 2009.
 As a result of the implementation of the NDA, from 2009-10 the CSTDA NMDS was renamed the DS NMDS.

-Since 1 July 2013, the state and territory-based disability support services provided under the NDA were progressively transitioned to the National Disability Insurance Scheme (NDIS).
-Completion of this transition has meant that 2018-19 is the last year for which DS NMDS data was collected and reported.
+Since 1 July 2013, the state and territory-based disability support services provided under the NDA were progressively transitioned over to the National Disability Insurance Scheme (NDIS).
+Completion of this transition has meant that 2018-19 is the last year for which DS NMDS was data collected and reported.

 Covers specialist disability support services provided under the National Disability Agreement.